mpinheiro-it/Roman_Numeral_Converter/README.md

 # Roman_Numeral_Converter

+**update 22/12/2021**

+Created a simple web app using HTML / CSS / JS in order to demontrate this.

 ![image](https://user-images.githubusercontent.com/79663457/134006691-59181b2a-c551-4770-845a-37adde06f7bf.png)

 This is a very interesting exercise I've completed in the FreeCodeCamp Javascript Algorithms and Data Structures course.
 It involves creating a function that converts a given number to a roman numeral.
 This is challenging not because the coding is difficult, but rather because the logic of the conversion can be very tricky.